milobravman/milobravman.github.io/pages/box.markdown

 ![](/img/trap-good_idea.jpg)
 *I used Velcro to attach my phone to the front of my fifth journal.*

 My journal could not make me put my phone down, but maybe my phone could make me pick the journal up?
 Like many of my early attempts to connect a method of control with a device that has a powerful hold over me, this system eventually failed because it took too long to set up, while also being too easy to take apart.
-Click here for the many techniques and methods I experimented with and my review of what worked and what did not.
+The full chapter will outline the many techniques and methods I experimented with and my review of what worked and what did not.

 #### My First Box